phovea/phovea.github.io/contributors/adding-dependencies.md

 ### Stand-alone setup

-1. Run `yo phovea:resolve` to clone dependent plugins
-2. Run `npm install` to install new npm dependencies
+1. Run `npm install` to install new npm dependencies